Duvets Or Blankets For Your Kids?

 Duvets are the norm nowadays, not many people use sheets and blankets and there’s probably a whole generation in the UK who have grown up never having used a top sheet at all.
 Duvets barely existed in the UK until the seventies, we all used sheets with blankets and eiderdowns or quilts.

 Duvets come in a range of fabrics and fillings – this means you can buy a hypoallergenic duvet for kids with allergies.
 They are lightweight and comfortable and easy for a little one to pull over him/herself.
 They also come in different weights so that you can choose the best weight for your individual needs.
 Thinner duvets are suitable for the Summer months and then a thicker option for the Winter when the temperature draws colder.
 Some duvet systems include a lightweight and a heavier weight duvet which clip together for extra warmth during the colder months.

-A really good quilt may seem expensive at first, but think of it as part of the décor.
+A really good quilt may seem expensive at first, but think of it as an essential part of the décor.
 If looked after carefully (especially when laundering) it will last for years to come and even be handed down to the next generation in the family.